Table Of Contents

 • The time it took those functions to execute your code (duration)

-AWS counts a request immediately as it starts to execute in response to an invoke call or event notification.
-It then calculates the duration from the time your Lambda function (your code) starts to execute until it terminates or returns.
+AWS counts a request immediately as it executes in response to an invoke call or event notification.
+It then calculates the duration from when your Lambda function (your code) starts executing until it terminates or returns.

 The service meters billing in 1-millisecond increments.
-But the actual price per duration depends on the amount of memory you allocate a function.
+However, the actual price per duration depends on the amount of memory you allocate to a function.

-Once you choose the amount of memory you want for your function within the AWS Lambda resource model, Lambda will assign your function commensurate CPU, RAM, and other compute resources.
+Once you choose the memory you want for your function within the AWS Lambda resource model, Lambda will assign your function commensurate CPU, RAM, and other compute resources.

 That happens each time you change your memory needs.